KalebRaymond/Character-Select/README.md

 # Character-Select

-A fighting game character select screen made in Angular just to practice with the framework.
+A fighting game character select screen made with Angular